 If you're creating a short, simple lookup table, you can skip creating the .csv file, and enter the lookup table content manually, right within your console.
 Here are the steps to take to add your lookup table to your ion console:

-- Click on the green “New lookup table” button then add a title and optional description.
+2. Click on the “New lookup table” button then add a title and optional description.

-- Click the Lookup Table Actions dropdown menu and then import your properly formatted .csv file by clicking on the Import Entries link. *You’ll be able to view a sample of the proper format here.
+3. Click the Lookup Table Actions dropdown menu and then import your properly formatted .csv file by clicking on the Import Entries link.

-- Or, add entries individually by clicking on the green “New entry” button.
+4. Or, add entries individually by clicking on the “New entry” button.

-You also have the ability to automatically transfer lookup table content to Ion via a PUT request.
-This advanced functionality requires a posting mechanism to deliver content to the lookup table and working closing with the team here at ion to bring this functionality to fruition.
+You also can automatically transfer lookup table content to Ion via a PUT request.
+This advanced functionality requires a posting mechanism to deliver content to the lookup table and working closely with the Ion team to bring this functionality to fruition.
 Please contact your customer success manager if you intend to take this route.

 actionLookupValue("lookup table label", "entry name");